MakerPrepLA/makerprepla/lessons/lesson10_arrays/lesson10.md

 ### Exercise 5:

 1. Write a function `reverser` which will take an array of values as an input and return a new array of the same values in reverse order.
-2. Inside `reverser` instantiate a new array `reversed_array`, use a `for` loop to populate it, then return it from the function.
+2. Inside `reverser` instantiate a new array `reversedArray`, use a `for` loop to populate it, then return it from the function.

 <code-submission-form id="arrays-reverser">